-On this latter basis, NEA opposes the use of private-sector transportation companies if it results in the displacement of publicly-employed school bus drivers, the use of private-sector food service companies if it results in the displacement of publicly-employed school cafeteria workers, and any other program that simply replaces public education employees with private-sector employees.
-NEA opposes the use of private-sector companies that are hostile to labor unions or that interfere with employees in the exercise of their right to organize and bargain collectively.
-NEA opposes no-bid contracts with private-sector companies.
-NEA opposes requests for proposals (RFPs) that do not affirmatively provide opportunities for female- and minority-owned businesses to compete.
-NEA opposes contracts with faith-based providers who discriminate against employees or program participants on the basis of religion.
+26 On this latter basis, NEA opposes the use of private-sector transportation companies if it results 27 in the displacement of publicly-employed school bus drivers, the use of private-sector food service 28 companies if it results in the displacement of publicly-employed school cafeteria workers, and any 29 other program that simply replaces public education employees with private-sector employees.
+30 NEA opposes the use of private-sector companies that are hostile to labor unions or that interfere 31 with employees in the exercise of their right to organize and bargain collectively.
+NEA opposes 32 no-bid contracts with private-sector companies.
+NEA opposes requests for proposals (RFPs) that 33 do not affirmatively provide opportunities for female- and minority-owned businesses to compete.
+34 NEA opposes contracts with faith-based providers who discriminate against employees or program 35 participants on the basis of religion.

-NEA's position regarding subcontracting programs and pilot programs under which the use of private-sector entities does not result in the displacement of public employees because the services in question have not traditionally been performed by public employees cannot be determined in the abstract.
-The acceptability of such programs can best be determined in context-after considering such factors as the economic and programmatic feasibility of using public employees to provide the services, related actions of the school district or employer, the nature and track record of the particular private-sector entity involved, and whether the local Association has been consulted.
-Should pilot programs be deemed successful, the employees in said program shall be accreted into the appropriate bargaining unit.
-NEA does not take a categorical position for or against programs of this type, but defers to the judgment of the relevant state and local affiliates.
+36 NEA's position regarding subcontracting programs and pilot programs under which the use of private-sector entities does not result in the displacement of public employees because the services 37 38 in question have not traditionally been performed by public employees cannot be determined in the 39 abstract.
+The acceptability of such programs can best be determined in context-after considering 40 such factors as the economic and programmatic feasibility of using public employees to provide 41 the services, related actions of the school district or employer, the nature and track record of the 42 particular private-sector entity involved, and whether the local Association has been consulted.
+43 Should pilot programs be deemed successful, the employees in said program shall be accreted into 44 the appropriate bargaining unit.
+NEA does not take a categorical position for or against programs of 45 this type, but defers to the judgment of the relevant state and local affiliates.

-Privatization by Attrition
+Privatization by Attrition 47

-NEA opposes the privatization of employees based on hire date in which employees with more seniority may remain employees of the district, and newer employees are employees of a private-sector entity.
-While this method mitigates the immediate damage of privatization, it creates an incentive for forcing older employees out, and ultimately ends with an entirely privatized group of employees and inferior services for our students.
+NEA opposes the privatization of employees based on hire date in which employees with more seniority 48 may remain employees of the district, and newer employees are employees of a private-sector entity.
+49

+While this method mitigates the immediate damage of privatization, it creates an incentive for forcing 50